Best Story Ever

 —Acts 16:31

 God has promised to forgive the sin of anyone who relies on Christ’s death, burial, and resurrection to reconcile them to God.
 He has promised to put his own righteousness on anyone who trusts his promise.
-And he has done it for everyone who has ever accepted his promise by faith.
+And he has done it for everyone who has ever accepted his promise with simple, childlike faith.

 —Romans 6:23